espressif/esp-idf/docs/en/api-reference/network/index.rst

    TCP/IP Adapter <tcpip_adapter.rst>

-Example code for TCP/IP socket APIs is provided in :example:`protocols/sockets` directory of ESP-IDF examples.
+Code examples for TCP/IP socket APIs are provided in the :example:`protocols/sockets` directory of ESP-IDF examples.

 Application Layer
 =================

-Documentation for application layer network protocols (above the IP network layer) is provided in :doc:`../protocols/index`.
+Documentation for Application layer network protocols (above the IP Network layer) are provided in :doc:`../protocols/index`.